Morest1124/alx-Back-end-capstone-project/README.md

     ```sh
     docker-compose up --build
     ```
+4. Generate an API key (optional, but recommended for programmatic access):
+    ```sh
+    docker-compose exec django /bin/sh
+    python binaryblade24/manage.py generate_api_key
+    ```

 ## Management Commands

 This project includes several custom management commands to help with development and testing.

+*   `count_users`: Counts the total number of users in the database.
+*   `create_missing_profiles`: Creates a profile for any user that does not have one.
 *   `load_mock_data`: Loads mock data from the `mock_data.json` file into the database.
 *   `delete_mock_data`: Deletes all mock data from the database.
 *   `reset_and_reload_data`: Deletes all mock data and reloads it from the `mock_data.json` file.